-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 4. Wages Have Been Flat in Real Dollar Terms for Ten Years

-While nominal wages have increased, and hourly wages have increased somewhat, the notion proffered by some that there is "wage growth" is simply fatuous.
+While nominal wages have increased and hourly wages have increased somewhat, the notion proffered by some that there is "wage growth" is simply fatuous.
 Average weekly wages in real dollar terms have increased just about $15 per week - less than $800 in real terms - over the last 10 years.
 Meanwhile, the inflation that has eaten up nominal wage increases, have come from mostly unavoidable expenditures for things like healthcare, prescription drugs and higher education.

 5. Politics